Preformed fibreglass ponds

 - Dig a hole a little larger but as near as possible to the correct shape so that the preform sits snugly in the hole.

-- Bed the pond into the hole so that it is level.
+- Bed the pond well down into the sand so it is level.

-- Start to fill with water and place a spirit level over the top edge.
+- Start to fill with water using a spirit level across the top edge.

-- Preform ponds have a horizontal rim around the top which is difficult to hide or camouflage into the garden.
+- But the horizontal rim around the top of a preform is difficult to hide or camouflage into the garden.

 - Water can only fill to just below that rounded top edge or the water will flow away.